docker/docs/docker-for-windows/faqs.md

 * The **Stable channel** provides a general availability release-ready installer for a fully baked and tested, more reliable app.
 The Stable version of Docker for Windows comes with the latest released version of Docker Engine.
-The release schedule is synched with Docker Engine releases and hotfixes.
+The release schedule is synced with Docker Engine releases and hotfixes.
 On the Stable channel, you can select whether to send usage statistics and other data.

 * The **Edge channel** provides an installer with new features we are working on,